 - Back pain following major trauma such as a road accident or fall from a height.

-- Back pain following minor trauma in people with osteoporosis.
+- Back pain following minor trauma in people with 'thinning' of the bones (osteoporosis).

 - Symptoms that may indicate infection or spread of cancer affecting the spine.
 The main ones are: